 1. Purchase New Grips

 The first step is to buy new grips that will be used for replacement.
 The grips should be measured to make sure that they will fit the racket well.
 The perfect grip size is crucial because it gives you more control of the racket and helps you manipulate the tennis ball like a pro.
-Each pair of grips usually come with tapes which one can save for later use.
+Each pair of grips usually come with tapes that one can save for later use.

 If you are looking for a larger grip or more comfort, consider an overgrip instead.